 Psyllium Husk is basically a complex form of fiber that is used primarily as a laxative.
 Similar to Chia Seeds in that it soaks up water, psyllium husk helps ease digestive ailments and keeps you moving.
 It’s also been shown in limited studies to increase heart health by managing cholesterol levels, aiding in weight loss and balancing insulin in those that suffer from Diabetes (consult a doctor).
 It’s also flavorless so it can be added to nearly anything.

 Manuka Honey is my favorite of all honeys because it has the strongest flavor and the most health benefits.
 Honey in general is an amazing superfood, but Manuka Honey is extra special because it’s far more potent.
 This golden nectar can be eaten or used to treat wounds, yep that’s right.
 It has outstanding antibacterial and antibiotic properties.
 Manuka is measured by it’s UMF (Unique Manuka Factor) so look for Manuka that has a 10 UMF or higher.
 The flavor is similar to bee pollen (another of my loves) so if you’re not allergic and like a hearty honey flavor than give this stuff a try.

 Berry Tart Smoothie

-Add all ingredients to high powered blender and blend.
+Add all ingredients to high powered blender and blend until smooth.
 Top with Bee Pollen for added energy boost (optional).